James Riely Gordon: Other buildings

 James Riely Gordon also designed a number of notable houses for wealthy clients in Gonzales, Texas.
 There, he not only designed the courthouse, but also at least three homes.
 In 1895, for lumberman J.B.
 Kennard he designed 621 St. Louis St. in Queen Anne style.
 The home of James F. Miller at 121 St. Joseph St., known as Walnut Ridge, was completed in 1901.
-And Gordon also supplied the design for the 1911 house of D.S.
+Gordon also supplied the design for the 1911 house of D.S.
 Dilworth, a banker and businessman.

-Gordon designed the Staacke Brothers Building at 309 E. Commerce St.for the carriage trade of August Frederick Staacke in 1894.
+Gordon designed the Staacke Brothers Building at 309 E. Commerce St. for the carriage trade of August Frederick Staacke in 1894.
 The building became a Recorded Texas Historic Landmark in 1984.
 The Staacke building was added to the National Register of Historic Places in 1980.

-One surviving Gordon house, at 425 King William St in San Antonio's heavily German-American King William District, was built for George Kalteyer (1892–1893).
+One surviving Gordon house, at 425 King William St. in San Antonio's heavily German-American King William District, was built for George Kalteyer (1892–1893).
+The house is known as "The Kalteyer House" and has been a home to many different families over the years.
 Gordon designed a cottage in 1890 for August Thiele, Jr., a San Antonio business and civic leader.
 It has been listed since 1983 on the National Register of Historic Places as part of the Thiele House and Thiele Cottage.
 The cottage itself was designated a Recorded Texas Historic Landmark in 1984.
-The Queen Anne style Thomas H. Franklin House was designed by Gordon and built in 1891 for a local attorney.
+The Queen Anne-style Thomas H. Franklin House was designed by Gordon and built in 1891 for a local attorney.
 It was added to the National Register in 1986.

 Gordon's designs are also represented in the Monte Vista Residential Historic District, featured on the National Register of Historic Places since 1998.
-The showplace home that J. Riely Gordon designed for real estate developer Jay E. Adams stands at 505 Belknap today.
+The showplace home that Gordon designed for real estate developer Jay E. Adams stands at 505 Belknap today.

 Personal

 In 1889, Gordon married Mary Lamar Sprigg.
 The couple had one daughter.

-Gordon served 13 years as the president of the New York Society of Architects before being named its honorary President.
+Gordon served 13 years as the president of the New York Society of Architects before being named its honorary president.
 He also served on a number of important city boards and official committees.

 He died of a stroke on March 16, 1937.
 His funeral featured a tribute by the president of the New York Society of Architects, and was attended by some 50 other architects.

-James Riely Gordon's papers are now held in the Alexander Architectural Archive of the University of Texas Libraries.
+Gordon's papers are now held in the Alexander Architectural Archive of the University of Texas Libraries.

 In 2011, Chris Meister's book James Riely Gordon: His Courthouses and Other Public Architecture became the first scholarly study of Gordon's career and major works.